-Program Director: Allison Ellington Director of Clinical Education: Emily Budd Capstone Coordinator: Elizabeth Richardson Faculty: Lisa Burns, Greg Hansen, Pamela Stephenson, Sarah McCadden degree that will prepare the student for work in any practice setting following graduation and license acquisition.
+Program Director: Allison Ellington Director of Clinical Education: Emily Budd Capstone Coordinator: Elizabeth Richardson Faculty: Lisa Burns, Greg Hansen, Pamela Stephenson, Sarah McCadden

+The Entry-Level Occupational Therapy Doctorate (OTD) is a post-baccalaureate, professional doctoral degree that will prepare the student for work in any practice setting following graduation and license acquisition.
 The curriculum integrates the occupational therapy profession's foundational knowledge requirements, its basic theoretical tenets and perspectives, and a strong didactic and fieldwork education focus to support students in achieving competencies in screening, evaluation, and delivery of evidence-based plans of care.
 The curriculum is deliberately intended to incorporate the contexts associated with occupational therapy service delivery and will have an emphasis on interprofessional education in class and lab settings.
 Interprofessional activities will extend to opportunities for service to the local and regional community.